PrismarineJS/prismarine-chunk/README.md

 Loads an array of NBT data into the chunk column

+#### Chunk.toJson()

+Returns the chunk as json

+#### Chunk.fromJson(j)

+Load chunk from json

+#### Chunk.sections

+Available for pc chunk implementation.
+Array of y => section
+Can be used to identify whether a section is empty or not (will be null if it's the case) For version >= 1.9, contains a .palette property which contains all the stateId of this section, can be used to check quickly whether a given block is in this section.

+### pc

 #### Chunk.getMask()

 Return the chunk bitmap 0b0000_0000_0000_0000(0x0000) means no chunks are set while 0b1111_1111_1111_1111(0xFFFF) means all chunks are set